ferstaberinde/F3/README.md

 ## 08. INSTALLATION ##

-To begin using the Software, move all the folders in this archive into one of the following directories:
+To begin using the Software, move the F3.Altis folder into one of the following directories:

 * \My Documents\Arma 3 Alpha\MPMissions\
 * \My Documents\Arma 3 Alpha Other Profiles\YourPlayerName\MPMissions\